nanome-ai/plugin-chemical-interactions/README.md

 docker-compose build
 docker-compose --env-file .env up
 ```
-The deyofault `docker-compose.yaml` is optimized for development, with ssh enabled and the code mounted as volumes.
-For a deployment, we recommend you use
+The default `docker-compose.yaml` is optimized for development, with debug enabled and the code mounted as volumes.
+For a deployment, we recommend you use `-f docker-compose-prod.yaml`
 ```sh
 docker-compose -f docker-compose-prod.yaml --env-file .env up
 ```

 ### Dependencies
 The host must support `docker` and `docker-compose`.
 All other dependencies are handled within the individual docker containers.